Dickinson-COMP-491-492/website/docs/04-projectReview.md

        to make contributions to the project (e.g. new documentation? bug fixes? ect.)?
 Give links to any documentation that you can find.

  - **Project Statistics**: This section explores the size and rate of change of the project and the technologies/languages that are used in the project.
 It will help you assess how possible it will be to keep up with the project and what you would need to learn before getting started.
-Use data and information from the project web page, repository and from [Open HUB](https://www.openhub.net/) to answer the following questions about the project.
+Use data and information from the project web page, repository and from [Open HUB](https://www.openhub.net/explore/projects) to answer the following questions about the project.
 Be sure to explore the links at the bottom of the project's Open Hub page under "Code Data" and "SCM Data" and "Community Data".

      * **Currency**: How recent is the Open Hub analysis?
-If the project you are reviewing is not in Open Hub or has not been updated for over 6 months, submit a request to the Technical Issue Help Forum at [Black Duck Open Hub](https://community.synopsys.com/s/black-duck-open-hub) (this will require you to create a free account).
+If the project you are reviewing is not in Open Hub or has not been updated for over 6 months, submit a request to the "Open Hub General Discussion" Forum at [Black Duck Open Hub](https://community.synopsys.com/s/black-duck-open-hub) (this will require you to create a free account).
 Then wait a few days for the data to see if the statistics have updated